Root Canal Therapy in Glendale, CA

 The tip of this electric hand tool is equipped with nickel titanium, a material that is five times more flexible than the stainless steel used in manual tools.
 This means that we can reach deeply into the root canal to perform a very gentle and thorough cleaning without stretching or damaging the passageway.
 This approach makes treatment both quick and reliable.

 Ensuring your comfort

-If you are anxious about dental treatment, Dr. Alexanians offers several types of sedation to ensure that you are comfortable and relaxed throughout the procedure.
-Dr. Alexanians is a leader in providing IV sedation, and also offers oral sedation and nitrous oxide if needed.
+If you are anxious about dental treatment, We offer several types of sedation to ensure that you are comfortable and relaxed throughout the procedure.

 Signs of needing Root Canal Treatment

 A root canal is needed when the pulp is infected, which usually results in pain and possibly an abscess.
 Other symptoms include;